21isenough/LightningATM-docs/faq-and-common-problems/wallet-communication.md

 The username and password might need to be supplied as you're used to it from logging into websites but could as well be encoded in a [hexadecimal](https://www.lifewire.com/what-is-hexadecimal-2625897) or [base64](https://base64.guru/learn/what-is-base64) string.

-## Talking to API in practice
+## Talking to an API in practice

 Now, let's get a little bit more practical and actually talk to an API.
-For this example, I'll be using the API of the Lntxbot because it is available to everyone with a Telegram account and can be easily followed along (more information on how to install Lntxbot can [be found here](https://docs.lightningatm.me/lightningatm-setup/wallet-setup/lntxbot#installing-lntxbot)).
+For this example, I'll be using the API of the Lntxbot because it is available to everyone with a Telegram account and can easily be followed along (more information on how to install Lntxbot can [be found here](https://docs.lightningatm.me/lightningatm-setup/wallet-setup/lntxbot#installing-lntxbot)).

 First, let's find out what the URL, username and password of the API is, so we can talk to it.
 Send the command `/lightningatm` to your Lntxbot and you will get back a QR code and some text.
 The text comes back in the following format:

-* <username:password>@<url_of_lntxbot>
+* "<username:password>@<url_of_lntxbot>"

-### <username:password>
+### "<username:password>"
 You won't be able to distinguish here between username and password because it has already been encoded in the base64 format.
 However, before that, it was actually a separate username and password.

-If you type `/bluewallet`into your Lntxbot, you will get to see your username and password.
+If you type `/bluewallet`into your Lntxbot, you will get to see your username and password (don't get confused about the command "bluewallet", this is just because Lntxbot uses a piece of software from bluewallet called [LndHUB](https://bluewallet.io/lndhub/) for the accounting).

 The 5 digit number between `lndhub://` an the colon is your username.
 The long string between the colon and the `@` symbol is your password.

 lndhub://42546:04d16c4cd379e82dc46591daafa494ca40b76f51815b5a39d8b0db9e3eee003b@https://lntxbot.bigsun.xyz